greatscottgadgets/hackrf/docs/source/multiple_device_hardware_synch.rst

 Upgrade
 ~~~~~~~

-Now that the hardware is setup, you need to upgrade your HackRFs' firmware, and your *libhackrf* to at least `v2017.02.1 <https://github.com/mossmann/hackrf/releases/tag/v2017.02.1>`__ as per `this wiki page <https://github.com/mossmann/hackrf/wiki/Updating-Firmware>`__.
+Now that the hardware is setup, you need to upgrade your HackRFs' firmware, and your *libhackrf* to at least `v2017.02.1 <https://github.com/mossmann/hackrf/releases/tag/v2017.02.1>`__ as per :ref:`this documentation page <updating_firmware>`.